MiguelSarraf/lightsaber/docs/execution_plan.md

 After that, I will buy and test the battery charging modules and the battery monitor.

+## Integration

+Taking each individual module and putting them into a unique code for the lightsaber.

+For organization, I separate this in micro-steps:

+1. [X] heart beat + button
+1. [X] heart beat + button + LED strip
+1. [ ] heart beat + button + LED strip + mp3 player
+1. [ ] heart beat + button + LED strip + mp3 player + gyroscope
+1. [ ] heart beat + button + LED strip + mp3 player + gyroscope + configuration server

 ## Final assembly

-With everything properly tested, I will assemble all the parts and develop the final code.
-Probably I will do it in several micro-steps.
+With everything properly tested, I will assemble the hilt and embed the eletronics in it.